poiyomi/PoiyomiDocs/docs/color-and-normals/decals.md

 Enables Video Texture to project on the Decal.

 :::warning
 This feature enables a Video Texture to appear on the Decal.
-It will only work if a Video Player is broadcasting a Global Video Texture property.
+It will only work if a Video Player is broadcasting an `_Udon_VideoTex` Global Render Texture in the instance.
 :::

 #### Aspect Ratio